 - Append Dataset B to Dataset A

-The above 5 steps are a general process that works for discrete wave trackers.
-There a more considerations and nuances to consider, which this article attempts to clarify.
+The above 6 steps are a general process that works for discrete wave trackers.
+There are more considerations and nuances to consider, which this article attempts to clarify.
 There are other scenarios for merging data that don't fit this process perfectly (such as when you have a partial fieldwork export and then you want to just update when end of fieldwork) in which case you may use a different process.

 How does Crunch handle adding brands and statements?